fekie/roboat/README.md

 }
 ```

-## Example 2
+## Example 3 - Fetch Price of Tradable Limited

-This code snippet allows you to view the lowest price of a limited item by
+This code snippet allows you to view the lowest price of a tradable limited item by
 fetching a list of reseller listings.

 ```rust